Resource road radio communications

-The standard bank of resource road radio channels have been distributed across the B.C. landscape to minimize the likelihood of interference.
+The standard bank of resource road radio channels are distributed across the B.C. landscape to minimize the likelihood of interference.
 Channel assignment maps have been developed, and periodically are changed, to reflect channel assignments as planning tools.
-The maps should not be relied upon for appropriate channel selection in the field as in some cases, the channel assignments have not been implemented on the ground.
+In some cases, the channel assignments have not been implemented on the ground, and should not be relied upon for appropriate channel selection.
 The radio channel signage in the field will govern over the maps at all times.
 See the mobile resource road radio planning maps:

 In order to effectively manage the resource road radio channels for long term use, the following procedure has been established for modifying radio channel assignments in the field:

 The intent of this document is to recommend best practices for mobile 2-way radio communications on B.C.'s radio-assisted resource roads, and to highlight important considerations for radio installation and maintenance:

 Sign materials and formats were standardized to compliment the new resource road mobile radio communications protocols.
 Learn more about standard signage for Forest Service Roads:

 B.C.
 Forest Road Radio Protocol wallet cards are available to download and print: